-Abstract paintings of the sea are, for me, a way of reflecting the fresh changes brought about by a new day and a new tide, revealing the many beautiful qualities of nature.
+Abstract paintings of the sea are, for me, a way of recreating the views I've seen over the seashore.
+They reflect the fresh changes brought about by a new day and a new tide, revealing the many beautiful qualities of nature.

 Looking out over the shore is a wonderfully affirming and peaceful experience.
 It can reconnect you to nature and the elements.
 It captures your attention and lets you reflect on the wild beauty of nature, making you pause and reflect upon yourself.

 I’ve found over the last ten or fifteen years of painting professionally that the sea always attracts me as a subject, with so many ways in which you can express it.